artemis-yl/artemis-yl.github.io/CAD_Portfolio.md

 ---

 ## 3D CAD Models and engineering drawings I have made.
 On this page I only show the images of what models I have made, with a few descriptions.
+Unfortunately I do not have any of the dozens models and drawings created during my time at Isowater - some examples are various piping assemblies, an accurate model of a standard shipping container, a layout of an outdoor lab with equipment, and the many part drawings.

 For more information on the projects themselves, please check out their respective projects.